Table of Contents

 - Assembly takes some getting used to

-As a vertical slow juicer, the Breville BJS600XL isn’t just space-saving – it’s also designed for the most efficient juicing processes for all produce – especially difficult-to-juice veggies like greens.
+As a vertical slow juicer, the Breville Big Squeeze isn’t just space-saving – it’s also designed for the most efficient juicing processes for all produce – especially difficult-to-juice veggies like greens.
 This masticating juicer is easy to use, and does the hard work for you.
 You simply add your greens to the machine, and it’ll slowly process it, minimizing heat build-up while ensuring the highest amount of juice is extracted.

-Though the Breville comes with a reverse function in case of blockages, it’s unlikely that you’ll have to use it much when processing greens.
+Though the Big Squeeze comes with a reverse function in case of blockages, it’s unlikely that you’ll have to use it much when processing greens.
 The only gripe you may have with this juicer for greens is that pulp can build quite easily in the extraction chute, but it only takes a second to clean out.

 It won’t take you too long to assemble the Breville if you follow the easy-read user manual.
 Most customers found that while the machine took a little patience to put together the first few times, they soon got used to the assembly process.